Subhash Chandra Baheria: Contributions to Bhilwara

-The completion of the Chambal drinking water project bringing water to Bhilwara, opening of Bhilwara Medical College and electrification of railways are his prime achievements as per his claims.
-During his tenure, the city gained passport office.
-More than 7 lakh accounts were opened under the Pradhan Mantri Jeevan Jyoti Bima Yojana.
-New branches of polytechnic colleges were initiated.
-Compensation for acquisition of land for national highway projects was increased manifold.
+In a 2019 interview, Baheria identified the completion of the Chambal drinking-water project, the opening of Bhilwara Medical College and the electrification of railway lines as achievements during his tenure.
+He also cited the establishment of a passport office in Bhilwara, the opening of more than 700,000 accounts under the Pradhan Mantri Jeevan Jyoti Bima Yojana, the establishment of new branches of polytechnic colleges, and increased compensation for land acquired for national highway projects.

 Personal life

-Subhash Chandra Baheria has three children, one son and two daughters, namely Astha Baheria, Arpita Baheria and Pulkit Baheria.
-His wife Ranjana Baheria is a homemaker.
+Baheria has three children.
+His wife, Ranjana Baheria, is a homemaker.